 Some of the most memorable wildfires in the U.S. were the horrific California wildfires of 2017.

 Wildfires hit Sonoma County especially hard.
-Even though officials evacuated 100,000 people, 24 people still died.
+Even though officials evacuated 100,000 people, 24 still died.

-The Sonoma Assessment Team evaluated the emergency notification process and response to these fires and found there was an established public alert and warning system to alert residents and visitors to the county.
+The Sonoma Assessment Team evaluated the emergency notification process and responded to these fires and found there was an established public alert and warning system to alert residents and visitors to the county.